 Juvenile scoliosis is perhaps the very worst type of this common idiopathic spinal curvature condition.
 The juvenile variety of side-to-side curvature occurs between the ages of 3 and 10 and has the highest incidence of severe symptomology among all forms of scoliosis.
+Juvenile scoliotic formation often require aggressive brace therapy and some cases even warrant early or eventual spinal surgery to stabilize and correct severe curvature abnormalities.

 Remember to always keep the psychology of scoliosis in mind when caring for any child, since the emotional effects of the condition can prove far more damaging than the physical ones in the long run.